ykram051/Intro-to-Go-/Final Project/Documentation.md

 - Stock is verified before creating an order to ensure availability.
 - Total price is calculated based on the quantity and price of each book.
 - Orders cannot be created for nonexistent customers , or nonexistent books.
+- When updating or deleting and order ,we make sure the book stocks are updated as well.

 ### 5. Report Management